Sufficiency of a Gaussian power spectrum likelihood for accurate cosmology from upcoming weak lensing surveys: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Joachim Harnois-D\'eraps for making available the SLICS data products, and to Alex Hall and Peter Taylor for conversations from which this project grew.
+We also thank the anonymous referee for helpful and constructive feedback that improved the article.
 REU acknowledges a studentship from the UK Science and Technology Facilities Council.
 LW is supported by a UK Space Agency grant.
 This work has made use of the following open-source software packages: CAMB \citep{Lewis2000, Howlett2012}, CosmoSIS \citep{Zuntz2015}, HEALPix/healpy \citep{Gorski2005, Zonca2019}, Matplotlib \citep{Hunter2007}, NaMaster \citep{Alonso2019}, NumPy \citep{Harris2020}, SciPy \citep{Virtanen2020}.